-Even the CDC recommends that we do not use masks with valve because, while it can protect the wearer, it does a poor job of protecting the people around the wearer.
+Even the CDC recommends that we do not use masks with valves because, while it can protect the wearer, it does a poor job of protecting the people around the wearer.
 This is because the one-way valve releases the exhaled air, unfiltered.
+This can allow exhaled respiratory droplets to spread to others.

 Results of Surgical Masks Simulation